It's not over yet: Southampton give hope to Liverpool and Chelsea by showing that Man City are not invincible

 Pep Guardiola would never publicly agree even if he thought it - but he's all too aware that his team is not unstoppable.

-Arsenal almost beat them on New Year's Day when they deservedly led 1-0 before self-imploded allowing City to steal an injury-time victory.
+Arsenal almost beat them on New Year's Day when they deservedly led 1-0 before self-imploding, allowing City to steal an injury-time victory.

 Southampton, who sneaked a draw at the Etihad earlier in the season, have again stopped the juggernaut and it might wake up the rest of the Premier League that they have to play with more courage.